-102 Roberts v.
+103 Roberts v.
 City of Palmdale, 5 Cal.
 4th 363, 377 (1993).

-103 Los Angeles County Board of Supervisors v.
+104 Los Angeles County Board of Supervisors v.
 Superior Court (ACLU of Southern California), 2 Cal.
 5th 282 (2016).
-104 Id. at 292.

-105 Id. (citing Ardon v.
+106 Id. (citing Ardon v.
 City of Los Angeles, 62 Cal.
 4th 1176, 1190 (2016), and Cal.
 Const., art.
 I, § 3, subd. (b)(2)).

-provide any insight into legal strategy.106 Whether or not any particular fee total must be disclosed is a factual inquiry for the trial court.107
+provide any insight into legal strategy.107 Whether or not any particular fee total must be disclosed is a factual inquiry for the trial court.108

 While a full discussion of attorney-client privilege and attorney work product is outside the scope of this Handbook, it is worth noting that a court may find waiver of the privilege when a city and developer share communications prior to approval of a development project under the California Environmental Quality Act (CEQA).
 In Citizens for Ceres v.
-Superior Court, the appellate court held that a city waived those privileges for communications it sent to a developer prior to approval of a development project under CEQA.108 The court held that the "common interest doctrine," which generally allows disclosure of privileged communications to third parties with a common interest in a legal matter, did not apply to prevent the city's waiver.109 As a result, the city was required to include its attorneys' communications with the developer in the administrative record it prepared.
+Superior Court, the appellate court held that a city waived those privileges for communications it sent to a developer prior to approval of a development project under CEQA.109 The court held that the "common interest doctrine," which generally allows disclosure of privileged communications to third parties with a common interest in a legal matter, did not apply to prevent the city's waiver.
+110 As a result, the city was required to include its attorneys' communications with the developer in the administrative record it prepared.
 In contrast, in another more recent CEQA case, Golden Door Properties, LLC v.
-Superior Court, the appellate court ruled a common interest existed between a county and developer prior to project approval because the plaintiffs had previously sued both the applicant and the lead agency twice before project approval.110 In light of these differing opinions, local agencies should be cautious in sharing documents and legal opinions prepared by the agency's attorney with a project developer, and recognize that in the event it does share such documents and opinions of its attorneys, in some cases those disclosures may waive the agency's privilege.
+Superior Court, the appellate court ruled a common interest existed between a county and developer prior to project approval because the plaintiffs had previously sued both the applicant and the lead agency twice before project approval.111 In light of these differing opinions, local agencies should be cautious in sharing documents and legal opinions prepared by the agency's attorney with a project developer, and recognize that in the event it does share such documents and opinions of its attorneys, in some cases those disclosures may waive the agency's privilege.

 In Labor and Workforce Development Agency v.
-Superior Court, the Court of Appeal extended the protection afforded by Section 7927.705 to documents revealing the deliberative process of an agency, even going so far as to prevent the disclosure of the identities of persons with whom the agency confidentially communicated, and the general subject matter of the communications.111
+Superior Court, the Court of Appeal extended the protection afforded by Section 7927.705 to documents revealing the deliberative process of an agency, even going so far as to prevent the disclosure of the identities of persons with whom the agency confidentially communicated, and the general subject matter of the communications.112

 Determining which other confidentiality laws are incorporated into the Public Records Act has always been difficult and time-consuming.
-In 1998, the Legislature attempted to address this problem by enacting a statute that lists most of the exemptions found in other laws.112 The list now begins at Government Code Section 7930.005 and continues for more than 20 pages.
+In 1998, the Legislature attempted to address this problem by enacting a statute that lists most of the exemptions found in other laws.113 The list now begins at Government Code Section 7930.005 and continues for more than 20 pages.
 Although the Public Records Act cautions that this list may not be complete, it is a helpful list.

-106 County of Los Angeles v.
+107 County of Los Angeles v.
 Superior Court, 12 Cal.
 App.
-5th 1264, 1274 (2 Dist.
-2017).
-107 Id.
+5th 1264, 1274 (2017).

-108 Citizens for Ceres v.
+109 Citizens for Ceres v.
 Superior Court (City of Ceres), 217 Cal.
 App.
-4th 889, 922 (5 Dist.
-2013).
+4th 889, 922 (2013).

-110 Golden Door Properties, LLC v.
+111 Golden Door Properties, LLC v.
 Superior Court of San Diego County, 53 Cal.
 App.
-5th 733, 755-756 (4 Dist.
-2020), review denied (Nov 10, 2020).
+5th 733, 755-756 (2020), review denied (Nov.
+10, 2020).

-111 Labor & Workforce Dev.
+112 Labor & Workforce Dev.
 Agency v.
 Superior Court, 19 Cal.
 App.
-5th 12 (3 Dist.
-2018).
+5th 12 (2018).

-112 Stats.
+113 Stats.
 1997, c.
 620 (S.B.
 143 - Kopp).